HxrshRaj/heuristic-ids/README.md

-# heuristic-ids
 # Heuristic Intrusion Detection System (IDS)

 ## Overview
-This project implements a lightweight host-based intrusion detection system focused on detecting suspicious patterns through log analysis.
+This project implements a lightweight, host-based intrusion detection system designed to study brute-force attack behavior through log analysis.

-Instead of signature-based detection, the system relies on behavioral heuristics derived from repeated failed attempts and abnormal access patterns.
+The system focuses on identifying suspicious authentication attempts using heuristic and pattern-based techniques rather than signature databases or external security tools.

+---

-## Detection Logic
+## Detection Approach
+- Parses authentication logs to identify failed login attempts
-- Regex-based log pattern matching
+- Uses regex-based pattern matching to fingerprint brute-force behavior
-- Brute-force attempt identification
+- Applies threshold-based logic to flag suspicious IP addresses

+---

+## Behavioral Analysis
+The IDS models attacker behavior by observing:
+- Repeated authentication failures
+- Abnormal access frequency
+- Pattern repetition across log entries

+This allows the system to distinguish benign errors from malicious attempts in controlled or simulated environments.

+---

+## Response Model (Research-Oriented)
+The project demonstrates how detection signals can be used to inform defensive actions such as temporary isolation or alerting.

+Active blocking mechanisms (e.g., firewall rules) are intentionally not automated in this repository and are discussed at a conceptual level only.

+---

+## Key Concepts Explored
-- Rate-based anomaly detection
+- Host-based intrusion detection
-- Temporary isolation using firewall rules
--  Threshold-based triggering to reduce false positives

-## Defensive Actions
-- Automated IP blocking via iptables
-- Real-time response to detected threats
-- Log-based forensic visibility

-## What This Project Demonstrates
-- Understanding of attack behavior rather than just tools
-- Defensive automation using Linux utilities
-- Practical security thinking at the host level
+- Heuristic security analysis

-## Tools & Environment
-- Bash / Shell scripting
-- Linux
+- Log forensics
-- iptables
+- Defensive security fundamentals

-- System logs
+---

+## Scope
+This project is intended for educational and research purposes and emphasizes understanding attack patterns rather than deploying a production IDS.